blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 You are proficient with the mind blade, which lasts for up to one minute and requires concentration.
 If you make an attack with it on this turn, you may add the amount rolled on your psionic die to your first attack roll.
 If you did not cast this spell with a psionic die, substitute with 1d4.
+The blade's base damage is 1d6.
 ```

 ```